Campobasso

-Campobasso (/ˌkæmpoʊˈbæsoʊ/, /it/; Cambuàsce /nap/) is a city and comune in southern Italy, the capital of the region of Molise and of the province of Campobasso.
-It is located in the high basin of the Biferno river, surrounded by Sannio and Matese mountains.
+Campobasso (/ˌkæmpoʊˈbæsoʊ/, /it/; Cambuàsce /nap/) is a city and comune (municipality) in southern Italy, the capital of the region of Molise and of the province of Campobasso.
+It is located in the high basin of the Biferno river, surrounded by the Sannio and Matese mountains.
+It has 47,399 inhabitants.

 Campobasso is renowned for the craftsmanship of blades (including scissors and knives), a fact well documented since the 14th century.
-It is also famous for the production of pears and scamorza (cheese).
-The city is home of the University of Molise and of the Archdiocese of Campobasso-Boiano.
+In the old part of the town there is a medieval castle, Castello Monforte.
+It is also famous for the scamorza and caciocavallo.
+The city is home to the University of Molise and the Archdiocese of Campobasso-Boiano.